Garden City High School (Texas)

 Garden City High School is a public high school located in Garden City, Texas (USA) and classified as a 1A school by the UIL.
 It is part of the Glasscock County Independent School District located in central Glasscock County.
 Garden City High School was recognized as one of 25 Blue Ribbon Schools in the state of Texas for 2011.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

+The school district includes all of Glasscock County.